CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/corsymaddrkind-enumeration.md

 ms.locfileid: "74448578"
 ---
 # <a name="corsymaddrkind-enumeration"></a>CorSymAddrKind, énumération
-Indicates the type of memory address.
+Indique le type d’adresse mémoire.

 ## <a name="syntax"></a>Syntaxe